Report: Patriots heading to Kansas City after coronavirus tests come back negative

 According to NFL insider Adam Schefter, the Patriots’ PCR overnight test results all came back negative Monday morning and the team is now on its buses heading to their respective airports.

-The Chiefs’ Week 4 game against the Patriots was rescheduled to Monday night after the NFL announced players on both teams tested positive for the coronavirus.
+The Patriots’ Week 4 game against the Chiefs was rescheduled to Monday night after the NFL announced players on both the Patriots and the Chiefs tested positive for the coronavirus.

 On Saturday, the Patriots said there was a single player who tested positive — reports indicated it was quarterback Cam Newton, who has since been placed on the COVID-19 reserve list, which is for players who have tested positive or have been potentially exposed.